waynecharr/Note_Taker_Site/README.md

 - "Edited the get route and updated the post route"
 - "Updated the route for html-routes"
 - "Updated the server.js for the middleware and fixed issues with the html-routes.js"
+- "Updated potential issues with the html-routes not pulling in the notes redirection."